devleaks/cockpitdecks-docs/docs/Extending/Reference/Glossary.md

 A Deck is a piece of hardware connected to a computer to provide some input by means of buttons, encoders, cursors...
 A Deck also provide some feedback to the user through colored LED lights, small LCD icon screens, or by emitting sound and vibration.

+# Web Deck

+A Web Deck is an emulation of a deck in an internet browser window.
+Cockpitdecks provides a set of web decks that emulate existing decks.

+Originally, web decks where created to speed up deck page creation and arrangement.
+But web decks turned out to be so convenient that they are now part of Cockpitdecks.
+Some users actually only use web decks, without any physical ones.

+But it is possible to design as create any web deck one can imagine, built from basic components like buttons, encoders, led, and LCD displays.
+As a proof of this concept, there a entire overhead panel, fully reactive and responsive to the simulator changes.

+Cockpitdecks allow a designer to create and use any web deck, in the context of the Cockpitdecks application.

 # Layout

-In Cockpitdecks, a Layout is a collection of pages that can be displayed on a deck.
-ON startup, a deck must tell Cockpitdecks which Layout it is going to use.
+A Layout is a collection of pages that can be displayed on a deck.
+On startup, a deck must tell Cockpitdecks which Layout it is going to use.

+# Page

+A Page is a collection of buttons that are displayed on a deck at a moment.

+A deck can display different pages of buttons.
+A button on a page can be used to switch or change a page, leading to a literally infinite number of pages.

+All pages that can be displayed on a deck are grouped in a folder called the Layout of the deck.

 # Cockpitdecks